 Abby Ferri, a safety professional, says: "PPE fit should be communicated in a way that a worker can understand their size, and the employer must make the effort to purchase the sizes needed, no matter the quantity.
 Workers of any gender should not be in a position to modify their gear or compromise safety by wearing ill-fitting PPE."

 The President of ISEA, Charles D. Johnson says that it is time to act to address health and safety regulations that do not cover the correct fitting of protective clothing.
-Manufactures make clothing in a variety of sizes, but it is up to every employee to make sure that they order PPE that fits every employee small to large.
+Manufacturers make clothing in a variety of sizes, but it is up to every employee to make sure that they order PPE that fits every employee small to large.
 Johnson said that ordering correct fit PPE is: “A vital step in saving lives, preventing injuries and creating a culture of worker safety."